YujiTempraAida/nodecgbundletemplate/README.md

 # NodeCG Bundle Template

 This is an unofficial [NodeCG](http://github.com/nodecg/nodecg) bundle template based on TypeScript, React, Vite originated from RTA in Japan Layouts.
+This is a template repository.
+You can use this template by "Use This Template" feature.

 ## Local development